Multilevel-NN/torchbraid/README.md

   + build of xbraid
   + MPI compiler

+Conda environments can be found in 'torchbraid/env' directories.
+These can be used too get a consistent conda enviroonement for using torchbraid.
+The one caveat, is that mpi4py should be installed consistenclty with the MPI compiler.
+In some cases doing a 'pip install mpi4py' is to be preferred to installing it through conda (conda installs an alternate MPI compiler and library.
+You might want mpi4py to use the native one on your platform).

+Note, the cython version is pretty important, particularly if torch layers are shipped directly by braid.

 ## Build xbraid:
   1. Download from git@github.com:eric-c-cyr/xbraid.git
   1. Checkout cython-adjoint branch: git checkout cython-adjoint